andli/munin/README.md

 - ✅ Log face change to log file (CSV format as specified above)
 - ✅ Handle device reconnection when connection is lost
+- ✅ Test client app on Windows
 - Implement a Settings UI in system tray for:
   - LED colors
   - Face labels
   - preferred device selection/pairing
-- ✅ Test client app on Windows
+- Show current face in menu
 - Implement a basic view for time tracking statistics and reports
 - Add firmware update menu item and function